danpeirce/photogate-box-ssd1306term/README.md

 **KPU Photogate Timer** splash screen.
 After the Photogate timer splash screen the displays the first 0 ms is added to the bottom portion of the display.
 Once 0 ms is showing in the display the unit is ready for a timing event on the photogate #1 input.
 Once the start laser beam is interrupted the display with show an incrementing time approximation.
-When the stop laser beam is interupted (photogate #2 input) the approximate running time is replaced with time read from the internal hardware timer.
+When the stop laser beam is interrupted (photogate #2 input) the approximate running time is replaced with time read from the internal hardware timer.
 At this point the system will ignore laser inputs until the reset button is pressed.

-### State Tranition Diagram
+### State Transition Diagram

 ![](image/lasergate.svg)